ClarkDoom/sharmagotchi/README.md

 * True to life mechanics such as eating, sleeping, going # 1, and playing.
 * Game alerts that catch your attention.
 * Pet Care Journal to display a history of your interactions.
-* Responsive design that works on mobile and desktop (see pics above)
+* Responsive design that works on mobile and desktop (see pics above).

 ## Technology used
 <p display="inline">